5T33Z0/Clover-Crate/Graphics/README.md

 **Source**: [**Clover Changes**](https://www.insanelymac.com/forum/topic/304530-clover-change-explanations/?do=findComment&comment=2778575)

 #### Patching ATI/AMD Connectors
-ATI/AMD framebuffers can be patched to assign different connectors to output the video signal.
-You can follow [this guide](https://www.insanelymac.com/forum/topic/282787-clover-v2-instructions/#comment-1853099) if you have need to do this.
-But keep in mind that this guide is from 2012 so I don't know if it is still relevant today.
+ATI/AMD framebuffers can be patched to assign the video output to different connectors.
+You can follow [this guide](https://www.insanelymac.com/forum/topic/282787-clover-v2-instructions/#comment-1853099) if you have need to re-assign the output.
+But keep in mind that this guide is from 2012 so I don't know if it is still working today.

-OpenCore users need to use DeviceProperties to do this.
+OpenCore users need to use `DeviceProperties`to do this.
 Check the [**Clover Conversion Guide**](https://github.com/dortania/OpenCore-Install-Guide/blob/master/clover-conversion/Clover-config.md#graphics) for details.

 ### RadeonDeInit
 This key works with ATI/AMD Radeon GPUs (6xxx and higher, possibly 5xxx).
 It fixes the contents of GPU registers so that the card becomes properly initialized so macOS drivers work as intended.